vivianmp95/ligand-dock-rank/README.md

 ### 📁 Subfolders

-**Ligands**: directory that will receive the docking files (ATTENTION: the folder must only contain the docking files).

-**Receptor**: directory that will receive the receptor file, with the name "receptor.pdb".
+**Ligands**: This directory should contain only the docking files.
+Examples have been provided to demonstrate the expected file format.

+**Receptor**: This directory should contain the receptor file named "receptor.pdb."
+For reference, an example receptor file, "Crystal structure of HIV-1 reverse transcriptase in complex with S-1153" (PDB ID: 7MEQ; REN et al., 2000), is included in the "receptor" folder.

+Obs: The provided "ligands" folder includes docking poses of a hydrolase activator (PDB ID: 2HI8; ROESER et al., 2007) in complex with the receptor.
+This serves as an illustrative example to help you understand the expected input and output of the script.

 ### 🔧 Running

-1. To configure your target, you must open the receptor's .pdb file and find the active site line.
-When found, replace in line 46 with the first three columns of that line.
+1. Open the receptor's .pdb file and locate the active site line.
+2. Replace the content of line 46 in the script with the first three columns of the identified active site line.

 ```
-if 'ATOM   2097  OG' in line:
+if 'ATOM   5086  N' in line:
 ```

 2. On line 14, you must enter the type of your active site residue, among the options: Hydrophobic, Aromatic, Positive, Negative, Donor or Acceptor.